 To formally change your major you will need to contact the Registrar’s Office (989-964-4085 or firstname.lastname@example.org).
 You will need to include your SVSU student ID number and indicate your major and/or minor that you intend to pursue.

 What if I want to explore other majors without formally changing my degree program?

 If you would like to explore other majors you can contact the Academic Advisement Center at email@example.com and we can send, to your SVSU email account, an audit report for other majors.
 In mySVSU you will only see your declared degree program.

 When I open my on line audit no information appears.
 Who should I contact?

-If you open your degree audit in Cardinal Direct and no information appears, please contact the Registrar’s Office.
+If you open your degree audit in the mySVSU portal, and no information appears, please contact the Registrar’s Office.
 It may be that some of your records need to be updated in the student information system, but this can be corrected so that you can see your audit on-line.